 Change the Filter on your Furnace

-(Disclosure: if you click the Amazon link and purchase filters, I’ll receive a small commission for the referral.)
+(Disclosure: I’m an Amazon associate and if you click the Amazon link and purchase filters, I’ll receive a small commission for the referral.)

 Although most of the companies who manufacture furnace filters say to change them every four months, that’s not necessary.
 Most furnaces probably aren’t running for the warmer months so the filter isn’t getting dirty.
 If you’re not sure, pull the filter out and look at it.
 If it’s black and full of dust and dirt, change it.
 Or if it’s a reusable filter, wash it out.